Generally, most hotels require guests to check out at 11:00 a.m.

 Will you receive any financial compensation?

-Will You Receive A Refund If You Check Out of a Hotel Early?
+You Might Be Able to Receive A Refund If You Check Out Early

 Generally, if you want to check out early, many hotels will impose an early departure fee, so you will receive at least a partial refund for cutting your stay short and leaving early.